Article

 Solar Energy Property Qualifications

-Only active solar systems are eligible for the credit.
-Qualification is based on the use of mechanically forced energy transfer, such as the use of fans or pumps to circulate solar-generated energy to:
+Qualification is based on equipment using mechanically forced energy transfer, such as the use of fans or pumps to circulate solar-generated energy to:

 • Generate electricity, not transmit or use electricity or heat